judo347/AAU-Notes/4-Semester/PSS - Principles of Operating Systems and Concurrency/EXAM.md

 #### race conditions

 Explanation: When concurrent execution can lead to different results.
 Like if two threads add one  to a number, one loads the number, adds one and gets interrupted before being able to save.
 Then the other thread does the same and then both treads saves.
-This results in only one increment, but if one threads gets to fisish before the next, then the result is two increments.
+This results in only one increment, but if one threads gets to finish before the next, then the result is two increments.

 #### mutual exclusion

 This is the answer to race conditions.
 Used in a critical section of the code, so that only one thread can access the code at a time.
 So other threads will wait until the thread is done with that part of the come.

 This is also called atomicity.
-The critical section should execute like one uninterruptiable instruction.
+The critical section should execute like one uninterruptable instruction.

 #### ensuring mutual exclusion (algorithms, hardware supported, mutexes, semaphores, monitors)